Your Labour Team in Abbey

 Abbey

-I’ve lived in Merton my whole life, growing up in a hardworking British Sri Lankan Tamil family that taught me the importance of community, kindness, and hard work.
+Shajaki has lived in Merton her whole life, growing up in a hardworking British Sri Lankan Tamil family that taught her the importance of community, kindness, and hard work.

-I went to Liberty Primary School just around the corner from here, before going on to Ricards Lodge High School.
-As I have grown up here, I’ve seen lots change in Merton.
-But the one thing that has stayed the same is our sense of community and looking out for each other.
+She attended Liberty Primary School just around the corner, before going on to Ricards Lodge High School.
+Having grown up here, she has seen many changes in Merton - but the one thing that has always remained is the strong sense of community and the way people look out for one another.

-After going to University in London, I joined a graduate scheme in the financial sector and now work in funds and asset management at a financial services firm.
-I want to use what I’ve learnt in my career to support local businesses, and make sure that our Labour-run Council continues to make good financial decisions which benefit our community here in Merton.
+After studying at a London university, Shajaki joined a graduate scheme in the financial sector and now works in funds and asset management at a financial services firm.
+She wants to use the skills she has gained in her career to support local businesses and to help ensure that Merton’s Labour‑run Council continues to make sound financial decisions that benefit the community.

-From working as a Public Health Young Inspector at Merton Council, to volunteering with the National Trust at Morden Hall Park and in local charity shops - giving back to my community has always been important to me, it’s a big part of who I am.
+Giving back has always been central to who she is.
+From working as a Public Health Young Inspector at Merton Council to volunteering with the National Trust at Morden Hall Park and in local charity shops, Shajaki has consistently dedicated her time to helping others.

-Now, I’m ready to take on a new challenge by standing to be your local councillor and stand up for people here in Abbey.
+Now, she is ready to take on a new challenge by standing to be a local councillor and to stand up for people in Abbey.